Looking for protein shake constipation relief?

 drink wholesome is made with real foods.

-The human digestive system is naturally built to handle minimally-processed or unprocessed whole foods, not heavily-processed substitutes.
-Eating anything apart from real food can lead to side effects.
-Although the long-term consequences of consuming processed ingredients like protein isolates are still under investigation, emerging research suggests that they have the potential to disrupt the gut microbiome.
+The human digestive system is naturally built to handle minimally-processed or unprocessed whole foods, not protein concentrates and isolates.
+This is why emerging research shows that ingredients like these have the potential to disrupt the gut microbiome.
+As you just learned, a dysbiotic gut microbiome is a recipe for constipation.

 easy to digest